🎮

 If this review pulls you in, the fastest next rabbit hole is Circuit Sword and D-28S, because those are the products most likely to clarify whether Modretro Chromatic is your real match or just your current curiosity.

 Modretro Chromatic does not yet have a clean average market price, which makes the buying case more fluid than the hardware itself.
-Price does not just change whether a device feels affordable.
-It changes what kinds of flaws buyers are willing to forgive.
+Retro handhelds are almost never judged in isolation; they are judged against the five other devices sitting one tab away in a buyer's browser.

 Availability is part of the value story too.
 A strong handheld with sketchy storefronts or inconsistent launch timing can still become a frustrating buy.